zkrising/zkrising/README.md

 I'm a fan of (and mainly use) TypeScript and Javascript, but I'm planning on learning some other lower-level technologies this year (Rust).

-Database wise, I prefer to use MongoDB and Redis.

 For my editor, I use a heavily themed build of ![VSCode](https://github.com/microsoft/vscode).

 # Live Projects